-The BQ76942 device integrates a 32-byte scratchpad memory which can be used by the customer for storing manufacturing data, such as serial numbers, production or test dates, and so forth.
+The BQ769142 device integrates a 32-byte scratchpad memory for the customer to use to store manufacturing data, such as serial numbers, production or test dates, and so forth.
 The scratchpad data can be written into OTP memory on the customer production line.
 This data can only be written while in FULLACCESS mode, although it can be read in all modes.